Waste Makes Haste: Bounded Time Protocols for Envy-Free Cake Cutting with Free Disposal: Connected pieces and 3 Agents

 \subsection{B-C-A}

-The last sub-case is handled according to Alice's preferences - whether she prefers \agentspiece{B}{1} (which contains \agentspiece{A}{1}) or \agentspiece{C}{3} (which contains \agentspiece{A}{3}).
+The last sub-case is handled according to Alice's preferences --- whether she prefers \agentspiece{B}{1} (which contains \agentspiece{A}{1}) or \agentspiece{C}{3} (which contains \agentspiece{A}{3}).
 Note that Alice values both these pieces as at least 1.

 \textbf{If Alice prefers \agentspiece{B}{1}}, then ask Bob to \equalize(3).
 Alice values two pieces as at least 1.
 Ask her to \equalize(2).
 For Carl there are two cases: If Alice trimmed \agentspiece{B}{1}, then \agentspiece{B}{3} remains untouched; its value for Carl is more than 1.
-If Alice trimmed \agentspiece{B}{3}, then she must have trimmed it at or to the left of the C mark, since she values \agentspiece{B}{1} more than \agentspiece{C}{3}.
+If Alice trimmed \agentspiece{B}{3}, then she must have trimmed it at or to the left of the C mark, since she values \agentspiece{B}{1} more than \agentspiece{C}{3}:

 Hence, the value of the trimmed piece for Carl is still at least 1.
 The branch "Bob:\equalize(3); Alice:\equalize(2)" succeeds.

 \textbf{If Alice prefers \agentspiece{C}{3}}, then ask Carl to \equalize(3).
 Alice still values two pieces as at least 1.
 Ask her to \equalize(2).
 For Bob there are two cases: If Alice trimmed \agentspiece{C}{3}, then \agentspiece{C}{1} remains untouched; its value for Bob is more than 1.
 If Alice trimmed \agentspiece{C}{1}, then she must have trimmed it at or to the right of the B mark, since she values \agentspiece{C}{3} more than \agentspiece{B}{1}.
 Hence, the value of the trimmed piece for Bob is still at least 1.
 The branch "Carl:\equalize(3); Alice:\equalize(2)" succeeds.